 Long-time MMA fans can count on on their fingers the number of still-relevant fighters with a career that dates back to 2001.
-Joe Riggs is among a small, exclusive group alongside the likes of Vitor Belfort, Dan Henderson, Nick Diaz and the Nogueira brothers that, at the very least, can still win fights.
+One of those digits would be former UFC welterweight contender Joe Riggs.

 His is a career that predates Zuffa.
 One that, early on, took place away from the eyes of a commission.
 One that started when Jon Jones was in middle school.
 One that has hit some of the highest highs achievable by a mixed martial artist.

-He described the conditions of MMA in the 1990s, where he would do the fighting equivalent of handing in a resume on Wednesday, then fighting the following Friday.
-Conditions ranged from cages in barns to unenclosed mats on the floors of bars.
+He described the conditions of MMA in the 1990s, where he would do the fighting equivalent of handing in a resume on Wednesday, then throw down the following Friday.
+Conditions ranged from cages in barns to unenclosed mats on the floors of pubs.

 Eventually, completely legal opportunities began opening up.
 At age 19, he became a true mainstay of the Rage in the Cage, fighting 12 times for the promotion within a two-year span.
 By 2003, he began traveling the country, working his way onto cards promoted by Rumble on the Rock, WEC and IFC.

-By 2004, he stepped foot into the UFC's Octagon for the first time, kicking off what would be a relatively short, but incredibly memorable, stint with the promotion by elbowing Joe Doerksen into submission.
-It was a very fast two years that was best known for his missing weight in a title fight against Matt Hughes and the far-more-infamous hospital brawl with Nick Diaz.
+In 2004, he stepped foot into the UFC's Octagon for the first time and kicked off what would be a relatively short (but incredibly memorable) stint with the promotion by elbowing Joe Doerksen into submission.
+It was a very fast two years for Riggs, defined by missing weight in a title fight against Matt Hughes and the folklore hospital brawl with Nick Diaz.

 Eventually, though, the plans the UFC had for him and the plans he had for himself no longer lined up, and he asked for a release from the promotion.
 "They wanted me to fight Anderson Silva," who was signed by the promotion around the time Riggs re-debuted at middleweight in a losing effort against Mike Swick.